espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Twin Distraction.md

 * * *

 Your movements with two weapons are so swift and disorienting that they befuddle your opponent.
-When using [[Twin Feint]], if both your Strikes deal damage to a targeted creature, the target must succeed at a will saving throw against your class DC or become [[Stupefied|Stupefied 1]] until the end of your next turn.
+When using [[Twin Feint]], if both your Strikes deal damage to a targeted creature, the target must succeed at a will saving throw against your class DC or become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Stupefied|Stupefied 1]] until the end of your next turn.